Skip to content

 Child care problem

 Apply for Child Care Assistance if work, training, school, or job search is at risk.
-Ask the provider what paperwork they need before your child starts.
+Ask whether your provider accepts Iowa CCA before care starts.

 Quick reference: who to contact first